 The experience began with monthly meetings in the Fall 2011.
 In January 2012 the group departed for Santiago, Chile to begin visits with our partner institutions: Universidad Austral de Chile, Universidad de Chile, and Pontificia Universidad Católica de Chile.

 Visit the GPP Chile blog to learn more about the participants and the program experience.

 Graduate Deans GPP Experience

 The Graduate Deans Global Perspectives Program Experience in 2012 resulted from interest among U.S. graduate deans to learn more about the Global Perspectives Program.
-A group of graduate deans asked Karen DePauw to coordinate a special edition GPP.
+A group of graduate deans asked then Dean of the Graduate School Karen DePauw to coordinate a special edition GPP.
 She organized a weeklong program for nine graduate school deans that simulated the typical GPP experience, with an added focus on how other graduate schools might implement similar programs.

 The experience began on 22 July 2012 in Paris at Université Pierre-et-Marie-Curie (UPMC), with an event hosted by President Jean Chambaz.
 The following Monday, the group participated in a morning seminar on European higher education sponsored by Lesley Wilson, Secretary-General and Thomas Jørgensen, Senior Program Manager for the Council for Doctoral Education (CDE) of the European University Association (EUA).
 The group tnen visited nearby French universities in the afternoon.

 After leaving Paris the graduate deans visited Université de Strasbourg, Universität Basel, and Universität Zürich en route to Ticino, the Italian-speaking region of Switzerland, and the city of Lugano.